gizatechxyz/giza-cli/docs/frameworks/cairo/deploy.md

 To deploy a model, you must first have a version of that model.
 If you have not yet created a version, please refer to the [versions](../../resources/versions.md) documentation.

 To create a new service, users can employ the `deploy` command.
-This command facilitates the deployment of a machine learning service ready to accept predictions at the `/cairo_run` endpoint, providing a straightforward method for deploying and using machine learning capabilities
+This command facilitates the deployment of a machine learning service ready to accept predictions at the `/cairo_run` endpoint, providing a straightforward method for deploying and using machine learning capabilities that can easily be consumed as and API endpoint.

 ```
-> giza deployments deploy --model-id 1 --version-id 1 model.sierra
+> giza endpoints deploy --model-id 1 --version-id 1 model.sierra
-▰▰▰▰▰▱▱ Creating deployment!
+▰▰▰▰▰▱▱ Creating endpoint!
-[giza][2024-02-07 12:31:02.498] Deployment is successful ✅
+[giza][2024-02-07 12:31:02.498] Endpoint is successful ✅
-[giza][2024-02-07 12:31:02.501] Deployment created with id -> 1 ✅
+[giza][2024-02-07 12:31:02.501] Endpoint created with id -> 1 ✅
-[giza][2024-02-07 12:31:02.502] Deployment created with endpoint URL: https://deployment-gizabrain-38-1-53427f44-dagsgas-ew.a.run.app 🎉
+[giza][2024-02-07 12:31:02.502] Endpoint created with endpoint URL: https://deployment-gizabrain-38-1-53427f44-dagsgas-ew.a.run.app 🎉
 ```

 If a model is fully compatible the sierra file is not needed and can be deployed without using it in the command:

 ```
-> giza deployments deploy --model-id 1 --version-id 1
+> giza endpoints deploy --model-id 1 --version-id 1
-▰▰▰▰▰▱▱ Creating deployment!
+▰▰▰▰▰▱▱ Creating endpoint!
-[giza][2024-02-07 12:31:02.498] Deployment is successful ✅
+[giza][2024-02-07 12:31:02.498] Endpoint is successful ✅
-[giza][2024-02-07 12:31:02.501] Deployment created with id -> 1 ✅
+[giza][2024-02-07 12:31:02.501] Endpoint created with id -> 1 ✅
-[giza][2024-02-07 12:31:02.502] Deployment created with endpoint URL: https://deployment-gizabrain-38-1-53427f44-dagsgas-ew.a.run.app 🎉
+[giza][2024-02-07 12:31:02.502] Endpoint created with endpoint URL: https://deployment-gizabrain-38-1-53427f44-dagsgas-ew.a.run.app 🎉
 ```

 {% hint style="danger" %}